 Lung Cancer Screening Costs

-Lung cancer screening is free.
+Lung cancer screening is free to those who qualify.
 All costs are covered by Medicare, Medicaid and private health insurance companies with no co-pay.

 Who Should Be Screened

-Current or former smokers, ages 55-77 years old
+Current or former heavy smokers who have smoked in the past 15 years, ages 55-77 years old

 Schedule a Lung Cancer Screening